 The world famous Pacha nightclub is here in Calvia, Mallorca.
 Stay fully energetic in the dynamic atmosphere of this stylish nightclub, get a VIP treatment and feel like a special one.
 Rock in the party, enjoy dazzling music tunes and dance on DJs tracks.
 Try a range of drinks, snacks and nibbles as you dance till the wee hours of the morning.

-Get all set to enjoy at BCM Planet Dance also known as BMC, the largest nightclub in Mallorca (or Majorca).
+Get all set to enjoy at BCM Planet Dance also known as BMC, the largest nightclub in Majorca (or Mallorca).
 With an impressive sound system, BMC is set to entertain the guests with its pleasing ambience and large space for all hardcore clubbers.
 Join there to enjoy the world's best DJs, artists and club bands.

 If you are looking for a chilled out bar, then your search ends at the famous resort of Can Pastilla, which houses El Ancla.
 This bar is ideal for those, who like to enjoy music with cocktails, Shisha and games.
 It is a prefect place with stylish bar and hearty ambiance.

 Spend a day full of fun with a unique tricycle ride.
 Explore the island of Spain with fantastic yellow trike tours and also visit different places according to your convenience.
 Plan a tour with your family, and get all set to experience the whistling sound of wind on your way to tourist spots.
-With this three wheeled vehicle that offers optimal speed, enjoy the best time of your life riding from Palmanova along the waterfront in Palma.
-Go on a long drive passing through the harbour and the Palma's 700 year old Gothic Cathedral.
+With a three-wheeled vehicle that offers optimal speed, enjoy the best time of your life riding from Palmanova along the waterfront in Palma.
+Go on a long drive passing through the harbour and the Palma's 700-year-old Gothic Cathedral.
 Soak in the view of traditional Majorcan Villages, breathtaking rocky coastline, moving all along Andratx and return to starting point, Palmanova.

 Majorca offers distinct tours of its own kind where you will never get bored and tiresome.
 If you are a hard core wine lover, and want to experiment with local, Mediterranean and Spanish wines, then Millesimee tours are absolutely designed for you.
 With these guided tours at various wine shops in the heart of Palma, you can get a chance to taste the wines of different fragrances, flavours and peculiarities.

 With such a fantastic helicopter excursion, you get a chance to explore a hidden desire of flying in the sky like a bird.
-Sloane Helicopters ltd. offers plenty of tours such as Heli tours, Sightseeing flights.
+Sloane Helicopters offers plenty of tours such as Heli tours and Sightseeing flights.
 You can fly over the Tramuntana mountain range, glide over Mallorca's white sandy beaches and the turquoise sea.
-If it is not enough, then you can plan a picnic onto mountain's top.
+If this is not enough, then you can plan a picnic onto the mountain's top.
 Dine at famous Palma restaurants located on hills.

-Get familiar with the Blue Sky Cursing, a yacht charter company based in the port of Andratx, Mallorca, which is specialised in providing a luxury charter for your memorable vacation.
+Get familiar with the Blue Sky Cruising, a yacht charter company based in the port of Andratx, Mallorca, which is specialised in providing a luxury charter for your memorable vacation.
 With such an amazing seafaring activity, you can discover sea and sunshine of Balearic Islands.
-This activity is ideal for those interested in adventure excursions including scuba-diving, water skiing and surfing.
+This activity is ideal for those interested in adventure excursions including scuba diving, water skiing and surfing.